Updated on May 12th, 2021

 - RiSE Scholarship Foundation

-As with all scholarships, there can be other eligibility requirements for these scholarships for students with learning disabilities.
-For example, some of the awards above may be limited to students pursuing specific college majors or those who have already completed their freshman year in college.
+As with all scholarships, there can be other eligibility requirements for these scholarships for students with specific learning disabilities.
+For example, some of these financial aid awards above may be limited to students pursuing particular college majors or those who have already completed their freshman year in college.
+Since that’s the case, students need to review the requirements carefully to ensure they’re eligible.

 Scholarships for Students with ADHD